GRADUATE HOUSING CONTRACT / TERMS AND CONDITIONS

 - The following items are expressly prohibited: Firearms (including antique guns), explosives and other weapons, ammunition, fireworks, starting pistols, incendiary or toxic chemicals, paintball equipment, air rifles, bb pellets, dart guns, torches, stun guns, swords, knives, or any other type of weapon or projectile-firing device.
 The use, storage, or possession of hoverboards is strictly prohibited in all residential spaces.

 - OCCUPANT must maintain possession of their key at all times.
 The key to their space should not be loaned out.
-If a key it lost it must be reported to WPI RESIDENTIAL SERVICES and a replacement key will be issued.
-The cost of the replacement is $300.
+If a key is lost it must be reported to WPI RESIDENTIAL SERVICES and a replacement key will be issued.
+The cost of the replacement is $300 for graduate apartments/houses and $150 for all Salisbury Estates units.

 - OCCUPANT shall not obstruct the corridors, stairways, lounges, or entryways or use such areas for children’s play or for storage of personal belongings (including but not limited to bikes, children’s toys and strollers, household furniture, volatile substances, etc.)